pieterberg/Smartie-Sorter/components.md

 - 12 mm black on white laminated tape

+The labels were affixed in position and sealed using a Rust-Oleum satin clear coat.

 ## 2. Resources

 The following resources are available in the [fusion_360](https://github.com/pieterberg/Smartie-Sorter/tree/main/fusion_360) folder: